 Don’t Compare Prices to Back Home

 It’s well known that Switzerland is an expensive country but taxes are low and generally people earn better salaries here than in most other countries.
 One of the things new arrivals remark upon is how expensive the prices are!
 However, if you keep doing a currency conversion to prices back home you won’t go out of the house and you won’t do anything!
 As with anything you will soon learn to find places to shop, to eat out, to visit etc that are more affordable – but do go out and explore.

 Try to Learn the Language

-it always helps to learn some of the language and by joining a language class not only will you get to meet new people and even if you don’t progress to being fluent, you will find any language you learn a great help in reading signposts, your mail, listening to announcements and for giving you a better general awareness of what’s going on around you.
+It always helps to learn some of the language.
+Even a few words can go a long way.
+By joining a language class you will not only get to meet new people (and even if you don’t progress to being fluent), you will find any language you learn a great help in reading signposts, your mail, listening to announcements and for giving you a better general awareness of what’s going on around you.

 Join Clubs, Organisations, Sports

 When you first arrive you may know nobody at all so do join clubs, organisations, sports clubs, take up new hobbies, get involved in organisations and interest groups.
 There are plenty of clubs such as the Meetups which have groups for almost every interest you can think of throughout Switzerland, and for women in Zurich there is the ZIWA association and the AWC and many others.
 If you have school age children find out if there are any clubs for parents – the international schools are particularly good at organising activities.